Life at the School of Law

 Dedicated facilities and outstanding resources

-You will also enjoy the exclusive use of excellent facilities, including the University's extensive main library and access to the Graduate School of Social Sciences and the Graduate School for the Arts & Humanities which provide 24-hour computing facilities and dedicated study space.
+You will also enjoy the exclusive use of excellent facilities, including the University's extensive main library and access to the Graduate School which provides 24-hour computing facilities and dedicated study space.
+Study space is also available within Foxhill House, the School of Law.
+A research allowance is provided each year to help support attendance at conferences and other research-related items.

 Playing an active role